|Quick Facts: Industrial Engineering Technicians|

 Industrial engineering technicians assist industrial engineers in devising efficient systems that integrate workers, machines, materials, information, and energy to make a product or provide a service.
 They prepare machinery and equipment layouts, plan workflows, conduct statistical production studies, and analyze production costs.

 Most industrial engineering technicians work in manufacturing industries.
 Most work full time.

 Industrial engineering technicians typically need an associate’s degree or a postsecondary certificate.
 Community colleges or technical institutes typically offer associate’s degree programs, and vocational–technical schools offer certificate programs.

-Employment of industrial engineering technicians is projected to decline 5 percent from 2014 to 2024.
-This is due in large part to projected declines in the manufacturing industries that employ them.
+Employment of industrial engineering technicians is projected to show little or no change from 2016 to 2026.
+In large part this is because of projected declines in the manufacturing industries that employ most of them.

 Explore resources for employment and wages by state and area for industrial engineering technicians.

 Compare the job duties, education, job growth, and pay of industrial engineering technicians with similar occupations.

 Learn more about industrial engineering technicians by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.